johnbintz/svggvs/README.md

   # prepend this PDF to the outputted PDF (useful for game rules)
   # c.prepend_pdf = "rules.pdf"

+  # the cards are landscape, so rotate them counterclockwise
+  # after rendering in Inkscape
+  # c.orientation = :landscape

   c.data_source = "data.ods"
 end
 ```